bronydell/telegram-tester/README.md

 # telegram-tester
-Just a simple tester for python
+Just a simple tester for python.
+Feel free to use it

-Dependences:
+Dependencies:
 * python-telegram-bot
-* numpy